wp-plugins/simple-links/readme.txt

 * Removed the wp-options table from the tables to be updated.

 == Upgrade Notice ==

+= 2.4 =
+This Version works properly on mulitsite
+Enhanced Security - you should probably update

 = 1.5 -
 This Version will automatically keep email addresses intact when switch to a subdomain like www